arbor-sim/arbor/doc/cpp/simulation.rst

         * **Advance model state** from one time to another and reset model state to its original state before simulation was started.
-        * **I/O** interface for sampling simulation state during execution (e.g. compartment voltage and current) and spike output.
+        * **I/O** interface for sampling simulation state during execution (e.g. voltage and current) and spike output.

     **Types:**